urgdog/urg.systems/about/index.md

 weird brick and barbed wire building that you drive past every day that you've never acknowledged until this moment.
 That's "where the internet comes from".
 It's neat.

-so I do internet stuff, systems stuff, coding things, systems things, leadership things.
+so I do internet stuff, systems stuff, coding things, systems stuff, leadership things.

 all to make things not suck as much as they do.

-w/e look if you want some pseudo feel-good depressio shit about thought leadership go to linkedin (if it still exists)
+w/e look if you want some pseudo feel-good depression bait about thought leadership go to linkedin.

 oh man can you imagine if linkedin didn't exist? that'd be neat - cuz I'll definitely not update this.